-As is Barker College’s custom, we were delighted to welcome back our High Achieving students from the Class of 2020, recognising their outstanding results at a special School Assembly on February 17.
+As is Barker College’s custom, high-achieving students from the Class of 2020 were welcomed back, and their outstanding results were recognised at a special school assembly on February 17.

-“These young people represented the School in their outstanding community service, leadership, their technical skills, sporting prowess and academic leadership.”
+“These young people represented the school in their outstanding community service, leadership, their technical skills, sporting prowess and academic leadership,” says Mr Heath.

-In such a year, it was an extraordinary outcome that there were 513 honour roll mentions; 189 students gained at least one top band result; 14 placegetters; 23 all-rounders and 16 students placed in the top 1% of the state.
+In such a year, it was an extraordinary outcome that there were 513 honour roll mentions; 189 students gained at least one top band result; 14 placegetters; 23 all-rounders and 16 students placed in the top 1 per cent of the state.

-Further, three students received the perfect ATAR of 99.95 for the first time in the School’s history.
-Declan Zammit, who achieved a top ten placing for all his units is studying a Bachelor of Arts and Advanced Studies; Rhys Macintosh has commenced a Bachelor of Science and Bachelor of Mathematical Science and Kai Wong is undertaking a Bachelor of Science and Bachelor of Law degree, as well as studying a fashion and design course.
+Further, three students received the perfect ATAR of 99.95 for the first time in the school’s history.
+Declan Zammit, who achieved a top 10 placing for all his units, is studying a Bachelor of Arts and Advanced Studies; Rhys Macintosh has commenced a Bachelor of Science and Bachelor of Mathematical Science and Kai Wong is undertaking a Bachelor of Science and Bachelor of Law degree, as well as studying a fashion and design course.

-“I remember sitting at the 2020 Academic Assembly and feeling completely in awe of the previous year’s High Achievers,” Declan said.
+“I remember sitting at the 2020 Academic Assembly and feeling completely in awe of the previous year’s High Achievers,” Declan says.

-“I wondered how I could ever achieve what they had, but I realized that the best way to master a subject is to be passionate about it.
+“I wondered how I could ever achieve what they had, but I realised that the best way to master a subject is to be passionate about it.

 “No one is born with a killer essay ready to go.
 You need to push yourself and set your goals high.
-The human brain is capable of incredible things,” Declan said.
+The human brain is capable of incredible things,” Declan says.

 Rhys agrees that everyone has a different method to approaching the HSC, yet he advised all students to apply themselves in their final year.

 “You have been at school for 13 years.
-You owe it to yourself to do as well as you can,” Rhys said.
+You owe it to yourself to do as well as you can,” Rhys says.
 “Don’t look back and have any regrets.”